PierreBesson/jhipster-microservices-docker/README.md

     ./build-apps.sh

 This script runs `mvn package docker:build -DskipTests=true` for all apps, the `app/src/main/docker/Dockerfile` is used by maven-docker plugin to build the docker image.

+Generate a Docker-compose file:

+    yo jhipster-docker-compose

+And answer the questions.

 ### Run everything